eggseedd/pweb-quiz1/README.md

 # Raditya Yusuf Annaafi' Website

+## Live Demo
+Check out the live version of the website here: [Live Demo](https://radityayusufwebsite.vercel.app/index.html)

 ## Overview
 This is a multi-page personal website that includes sections for profile, hometown, local food, and tourist destinations.
 The website showcases content about Raditya Yusuf Annaafi', highlighting his hometown of Balikpapan, Indonesia, through text, images, and interactive maps.
+This is an assignment(Quiz 1) from the Web Programming lecture in Informatics Engineering ITS.

 ## Features
 - **Homepage**: Introduction and welcome section with navigation links.